-The curriculum in the Medical Records Program is approved by the Council on Medical Education and the American Medical Association in collaboration with the Committee on Education and Registration of the American Association of Medical Record Librarians.
+The curriculum in the Medical Records Program is approved by the Council on Medical Education and Hospitals of the American Medical Association in collaboration with the Committee on Education and Registration of the American Association of Medical Record Librarians.

+First Year

 First Semester Second Semester

-Elementary Composition W131 or W140 2 Elementary Composition W132 or
+English Composition W131 .
+2 English Composition W132 2

-Chemistry C100 5 Speech S223 2-3
+Chemistry C100 .
+5 Zoology Z103 5

-Social Sciences Sequence 3 Zoology Z103 5
+Social Sciences Sequence .
+3 Social Sciences Sequence 3

-Literature, Philosophy, and Arts Sequence 3 Social Sciences Sequence

-Physical Education W100 1 Literature, Philosophy, Arts Sequence
+Literature, Philosophy, and Arts Sequence .
+3 Literature, Philosophy, Arts Sequence 3

-Speech S121 or S130 2 Physical Education W100 1
+Physical Education W100 .
+1 Physical Education W100 1

-Orientation to Allied Health Sciences Classics C209 2
+Speech S121 .
+2 Classics C209 2

-AH G100 0

-- 16-17

-16
+16 16